parmag/fixefid/README.md

 RecordFieldValidationStatus validationStatus = functionUserIdValidationInfo.getValidationStatus();
 String validationMessage = functionUserIdValidationInfo.getValidationMessage();
 ```
-or obtained the field validation info for all fields:
+or obtain the field validation info for all fields:
 ```
 Map<String, FieldValidationInfo> fieldvalidationInfoMap = br.getRecordFieldValidationInfo();
 ```
-or obtained the field validation info for all fields with error status:
+or obtain the field validation info for all fields with error status:
 ```
 Map<String, FieldValidationInfo> fieldvalidationInfoMap = br.getRecordFieldErrorValidationInfo();
 ```
+where the key of the two maps above is the field name.

-or obtain the pretty print of all fields with error status:
+Another way is the pretty print of all fields with error status:
 ```
 br.prettyPrintErrorValidationInfo();
 ```